 DUES TRANSMITTAL INFORMATION

-The NATIONAL ASSOCIATION OF REALTORSŪ dues are $120 per member for 2016 and for 2017.
+The NATIONAL ASSOCIATION OF REALTORSŪ dues are $120 per member for 2017 and for 2018.
 This amount is billed to all active REALTORŪ and REALTORŪ Associate members through their primary local association and is due and owing to NAR by Jan.
 1. Brokers are also assessed NAR dues times the number of non-member salespersons, if any, in their office.
 National dues are pro-rated monthly for new members based on the join date.
 This proration only applies in the calendar year the member joins NAR.
 Thereafter, full year dues are due and owing by January 1.
-The waiver of NAR dues for REALTORSŪ and their spouses called into active military duty, originally approved for 2002 dues after the 9/11/01 tragedies, has been extended to cover dues for 2018.
+The waiver of NAR dues for REALTORSŪ and their spouses called up from reserves to active duty deployment approved for the 2002 dues after the 9/11/01 tragedies, has been extended to cover dues for 2018.
 Please note that this does not apply to career military.

 Compliance with the Tax Reform Act of 1993 requires that the portion of dues attributable to lobbying and political activities at the State and Federal levels of government be considered nondeductible for income tax purposes.
 This nondeductible portion must be disclosed to members on their dues invoice each year.

 For 2018, with dues at $120 per member, NAR computes 43 percent or $52 to be nondeductible for the member's income tax purposes due to NAR lobbying efforts.
 Please note that the entire $35 Consumer Advertising Campaign special assessment qualifies as fully deductible.

 For 2017, with dues at $120 per member, NAR computes 42 percent or $50 to be nondeductible for the member's income tax purposes due to NAR lobbying efforts.
 Please note that the entire $35 Consumer Advertising Campaign special assessment qualifies as fully deductible.